H4m4k/Calculator/README.md

 # Calculator
 JS training

+-----UPDATE------

+This version is no longer developed.
+Please check the Calculator-Object branch.

 Hello Reader

 This is my own project to create a working calculator with the use of my JS knowledge gained to this day.